-IVF Process Step By Step: IVF cycle is considered as one round IVF procedure with the first day of your period.
-You can begin required injections and medications before the first day of the IVF cycle.
+IVF Process Step By Step: IVF cycle is considered as one-round IVF procedure with the first day of your period.
+You can begin the required injections and medications before the first day of the IVF cycle.

 Step 1: Day 1 of your IVF treatment period

 Generally, the first day of your IVF treatment cycle is day one of your period, however, every patient’s body is different from one another.
 Your IVF doctor is helpful in knowing how to recognize day 1.

 Step 2: Ovaries stimulation

 The stimulation stage begins from day 1.
 In a common monthly cycle, your ovaries commonly generate one egg.
 You need to intake medication for 8 to 14 days to give a better atmosphere to the follicles in your ovaries (where eggs reside) to generate more eggs.

 The IVF doctor will prescribe medicines based on your treatment and body.
 It is generally in the shape of injection that can be different from 1-2 for the cycle or 1-2 for per day.
 However, it might not be easy for you to go through the process, but your fertility specialist will give you accurate and at what time to give injections.
 You can convince your partner to indulge in this process and gain knowledge of how to do it correctly.
 You will be habitual for it, and there will be no stress after that.